North Point – Nostalgia

-North Point is simply a world on its own.
+North Point is a world of its own.
 Walking down King’s Road, it won’t take one long to notice the conspicuous absence of any British colonial trappings (except the road name) and register the distinct social outlook of the area.
 North Point has long been a shelter for those fleeing war and turmoil, with many of the “temporary” halfway houses that it hosted during the mid-20th century turning into the permanent homes of immigrants from Shanghai and Fujian, as well as overseas Chinese from the Philippines and Indonesia.
-Over time, these groups moulded the curious cultural hotchpotch that is found today in this northernmost tip of Hong Kong Island.
+Over time, these groups molded the curious cultural hotchpotch that is found today in this northernmost tip of Hong Kong Island.

 It’s often forgotten that North Point was once an entertainment paradise and a key industrial engine of the city, but the march of modernization meant that these cornerstones of local life started to fall apart in the 1980s.
 Some of the rundown buildings in the area also figured prominently in the bloody struggle between the British colonial government and leftists during the 1967 riots.
 Despite its unprepossessing layout, North Point is bursting with stories and distinctive city scenes that vividly illustrate the dynamics and often contradictory logics behind this city.

 " I felt like I was getting to see the 'real' Hong Kong while on this tour - I loved it!"

 "Such a cool part of the city I probably wouldn't have visited on my own.
 Great guide who told stories to tie it all together"

 "This was such entertaining and the tour was over before I could blink.
 The whole family enjoyed it!"